newrelic/rpm_contrib/README.md

 # The RPM Contrib Gem

 The `rpm_contrib` gem contains instrumentation for the New Relic RPM agent contributed by the community of RPM users.
 It requires the RPM Agent to run.

 To use the contrib gem, install the `rpm_contrib` gem off gemcutter.
 It will also install the required version of the `newrelic_rpm` gem if it's not already installed.

-For Rails 2.1 and later, add the dependency in your initializer:
+For Rails 2.1 and later, add these dependencies in this order to your in your environment.rb:

     config.gem 'rpm_contrib'
+    config.gem 'newrelic_rpm'

 For other frameworks, make sure you load rubygems if it isn't already, then just require the contrib gem:

     require 'rubygems'
     require 'rpm_contrib'

 When you load the rpm_contrib gem, the `newrelic_rpm` gem will also be initialized.
 No need for a separate require statement for `newrelic_rpm`.

-**It's important that you don't load the newrelic_rpm gem separately.** The `rpm_contrib` gem must be loaded before the `newrelic_rpm` gem initializes.
+The `rpm_contrib` gem must be loaded before the `newrelic_rpm` gem initializes.

+# Supported Frameworks

+A number of frameworks are supported in the contrib gem.
+They are all turned on by default but you can add settings to your newrelic.yml to disable any of them.

+### Camping

+### Paperclip

+### Authlogic

+### MongoDB

+### Resque

+To disable resque, add this to your newrelic.yml:

+    disable_resque: true

 # How to Add Custom Instrumentation